LaesieWorks homepageDigiCom homepage

 The goal of image & movie compression is to reduce the file size a lot, while keeping the image quality as high as possible.
 Smaller files use less space to store and less time & energy to send.

-When compressed to 1/25, there is on average only 0.96 bit to describe one RGB pixel that actually needs 24 bits.
+When compressed to 1/25, there is on average only 0.96 bit to describe one RGB pixel that normally needs 24 bits.
 How can this be done?!

 Lossless, Lossy, and Near Lossless

-"Lossless" compression is without any loss of information: the decompressed image is an exact replica of the original image.
+"Lossless" compression is compression without any loss of information.
+The decompressed image is an exact replica of the original image.
+The image's information is transformed into more space efficient code.

 "Lossy" compression is also done by re-writing the data more space efficient, but also are less important details of the image manipulated or even removed so that much higher compression rates can be achieved.